Hi, I'm Emily.

 My latest big volunteering adventure took place in 2014 and involved 6 months in Sudan with the Sudan Volunteer Programme, teaching English to university students and generally being very hot and sandy.

-Since then I have worked at several INGOs in London, and that's what I'm mainly up to these days (which is probably why this site never gets as updated as it should...)
+Since then I have worked for several UK-based NGOs, which means I'm mainly in London but sometimes in Africa for work or elsewhere for personal adventures :) And that's what I'm mainly up to these days (which is probably why this website never gets as updated as regularly as it should...)